 The University can provide accommodations and impose interim measures after a report has been filed.

-The Office will work with all students affected by gender-based misconduct to ensure their safety and promote their well-being throughout their time at the University.
-Sometimes this assistance will take the form of appropriate accommodations intended to support and provide relief.
+Case managers will work with partner offices to support all students affected by genderbased misconduct to ensure their safety and promote their well-being throughout their time at the University.

 REPORTING GENDER-BASED MISCONDUCT